Braulinh0/Braulinh0/README.md

 I'm your father, i'm study in my school💻📚 and Algorithms enthusiast 🖥️🧙‍♂️

-- 💻 I'm participating in Olimpiada Chilena de Informatica
+- 💻 I'm participating in the Chilean Informatics Olympiad
-- 🧑🏻‍🏫 I am a teacher's assistant at the ACOIIN academy
+- 🧑🏻‍🏫 I'm a teacher's assistant at the ACOIIN academy
+- 🧑🏻‍💻 I study the C++ language

 <br/>